 Collect your best work in a portfolio

 A portfolio is a collection of your best and most important work or achievements.
 It is used to lend added value to your job-seeking efforts.
 There are many ways of putting together a portfolio.
-If may be a folder, a briefcase, a sample piece, a plan or a drawing, a collection of photographs, a USB flash drive or a DVD.
+If may be a folder, a briefcase, a sample piece, a plan or a drawing, a collection of photographs, a USB flash drive or a link to a cloud service.

 Portfolios are typically seen in creative and design fields, but they can work in many other fields besides.
 The portfolio of a chef, for example, could contain recipes the applicant has developed, photographs of dishes they have created and customer feedback.

 It is a good idea to put together a new portfolio every time you apply for a job.
 However, do not make your portfolio overly large.